 Leader's Note: Encourage all ideas and examples.
 Help participants to cover as many forms of gender-based violence as possible.
 It is also important to explain that men and boys can also be the target of sexual abuse, usually committed by other men, but that women and girls are affected disproportionately.

-- 5. Tell participants that gender violence may happen throughout a person's life, using information from the following to chart: - 6.
-Share with the participants the following facts about gender based violence in Tanzania.
+5. Ask participants what form of gender violence may happen throughout a person's life, using information from the following to chart: